UnAmigaReloaded-fpga/UAReloaded_Lynx96/Readme.md

-# Camputers Lynx MiSTer FPGA Core
+# Camputers Lynx UnAmiga Reloaded FPGA Core

 ## General description

-This is the first attempt to have a Lynx48 running on Mister FPGA. it was ported from zx-uno (https://github.com/Kyp069/lynx).
+This is the first attempt to have a Lynx48 running on UnAmiga Relaoded FPGA. it was ported from zx-uno (https://github.com/Kyp069/lynx).

 ## What is working.